 Ronald Chwang, Ph.D, has served as a director since November 1998.
-Dr. Chwang is the chairman and president of iD Ventures America, LLC (formerly known as Acer Technology Ventures) under the iD SoftCapital Group, a venture investment and management consulting service group formed in January 2005.
+Dr. Chwang is the chairman and president of iD Ventures America, LLC (formerly known as Acer Technology Ventures, LLC) under the iD SoftCapital Group, a venture investment and management consulting service group formed in January 2005.
 From August 1998 until December 2004, Dr. Chwang was the chairman and president of Acer Technology Ventures, LLC, managing high-tech venture investment activities in North America.
-Dr. Chwang also serves on the board of directors of AU Optronics and a number of other private high tech companies and is a former director of Silicon Storage Technologies.
+Dr. Chwang also serves on the board of directors of AU Optronics and a number of other private high tech companies.
 Dr. Chwang holds a B.Eng. (with honors) in Electrical Engineering from McGill University and a Ph.D. in Electrical Engineering from the University of Southern California.
 Dr. Chwang brings to the board of directors his extensive experience in the technology industry, through both company operations and venture capital investment.

 Gail Deegan has served as a director since May 2011.
 From February 1996 until her retirement in September 2001, Ms. Deegan served as executive vice president and chief financial officer of Houghton Mifflin Company, a publishing company.
 From February 1995 to February 1996, Ms. Deegan was senior vice president of regulatory and government affairs for NYNEX New England, and from November 1991 to January 1995, was vice president and chief financial officer of New England Telephone.
-From 1988 to January 1990, Ms. Deegan was senior vice president, chief financial officer and treasurer of Eastern Enterprises, and from February 1990 to May 1991, was senior vice president, chief financial officer and chief administrative officer.
-Ms. Deegan is a director of EMC Corporation and a former director of TJX Companies, Inc. Ms. Deegan holds a bachelor's degree in elementary education from The College of Saint Rose, a master's degree in History from Ohio State University, and an MBA from Simmons College School of Management.
+From 1988 to January 1990, Ms. Deegan was senior vice president, chief financial officer and treasurer of Eastern Enterprises, and from February 1990 to May 1991, was senior vice president, chief financial officer and chief administrative officer of that company.
+Ms. Deegan is a director of EMC Corporation and a former director of TJX Companies, Inc. Ms. Deegan holds a bachelor's degree in elementary education from The College of Saint Rose, a master's degree in History from Ohio State University, and an M.B.A. from Simmons College School of Management.
 Ms. Deegan brings to the board of directors her extensive experience with financial accounting matters for complex organizations and oversight of the financial reporting process of public companies.

-Deborah G. Ellinger has served as a director since November 2011.
-She is currently the President of Ellinger Enterprises, a consulting firm that provides advice and due diligence on private equity investments.
-Deborah is the former president of Restoration Hardware and Chief Executive Officer of Wellness Pet Food.
-She was previously an executive vice president of CVS Pharmacy, a senior vice president of Staples, a partner at The Boston Consulting Group, and began her career with Mellon Financial Corporation.
-Her assignments have taken her all over the world, and she has lived or worked in Europe, Asia, and America.

-Ms. Ellinger serves on the Board of Directors of Sealy Corporation, National Life Group, and Renew Life.
-She qualified as a Barrister-at-Law in London, as a member of the Inner Temple, and holds an MA and BA in Law and Mathematics from the University of Cambridge in England.
-Ms. Ellinger brings to the board her extensive experience in international retail and consumer products.
+Deborah G. Ellinger, CEO of The Princeton Review, has served as a director since November 2011.
+Ms. Ellinger is the former president of Restoration Hardware and former chief executive officer of Wellness Pet Food.
+Previously, she served as an executive vice president at CVS Pharmacy, a senior vice president at Staples and a partner at The Boston Consulting Group.
+Ms. Ellinger began her career with Mellon Financial Corporation.
+Her assignments have taken her all over the world; she has lived and worked in Europe, Asia and America.
+Ms. Ellinger also serves on the board of directors at National Life Group and The Princeton Review and is a former director of Sealy Corporation.
+She is qualified as a Barrister-at-Law in London, as a member of the Inner Temple.
+Ms. Ellinger holds an M.A. and B.A. in Law and Mathematics from the University of Cambridge.
+Ms. Ellinger brings extensive experience in international retail and consumer products to the board.